Thirteen Ukrainians dead in pre-election clash with pro-Russia rebels

-The government hopes the election will stabilize Ukraine after mass street protests toppled Moscow-backed president Viktor Yanukovich in February, but the separatists have vowed to prevent the poll going ahead in eastern towns where they have seized control.
+The election is meant to stabilize Ukraine after mass street protests toppled Moscow-backed president Viktor Yanukovich in February.
+But the separatists have vowed to prevent the poll going ahead in eastern towns where they have seized control.

 Moscow, which annexed Ukraine’s Crimea peninsula in March after Yanukovich’s fall, denies arming or training the rebels.

-Turchinov said 13 servicemen had been killed.
-Authorities in the Donetsk region, where the attack took place, put the death toll at 16, without specifying whether they were all soldiers or also included separatists, and said 32 people were injured.
+Security sources said 13 servicemen were killed and 18 injured in the clash, which occurred in the early hours 20 km (12 miles) south of the industrial hub of Donetsk where rebels have declared a ‘people’s republic’.

+A soldier who arrived on the scene an hour after the fight told Reuters he had seen 15 dead bodies.
+The soldier, who did not wish to be identified, said 31 others had been wounded.
+His comments could not be independently confirmed.

-Top Ukrainian security official Andriy Parubiy said he expected more separatist violence in the coming days “because their whole concept is aimed at disrupting the presidential election”.
+Top Ukrainian security official Andriy Parubiy told a news conference he expected more separatist violence in the coming days “because their whole concept is aimed at disrupting the presidential elections”.

 “I would like to appeal to all citizens of Ukraine, not only to those in the east: on Sunday ... we must all go and vote ...
 Going to the elections, holding the elections means defeating Putin,” Parubiy told a news conference.

-Opinion polls suggest confectionery magnate Petro Poroshenko, a former ally of Yanukovich who later joined the protests against him and supports Ukraine’s tilt towards the West, will win the election, possibly in Sunday’s first round.
+Opinion polls suggest confectionery magnate Petro Poroshenko, a onetime ally of Yanukovich who later joined the protests against him and supports Ukraine’s tilt towards the West, will win the election.

 In the eastern region of Luhansk, Ukrainian border guards repelled an incursion by dozens of separatists armed with grenade launchers and rifles, the border service said.
 Several border guards were injured in the incident.